limbernie/limbernie.github.io/_posts/2019-12-07-wall-htb-walkthrough.md

 ===============================================================
 ```

 Interesting.
 A protected directory and two PHP files.
-Let\'s see what we get with `wfuzz` and some common Burp parameters.
+Let's see what we get with `wfuzz` and some common Burp parameters.

 The file `aa.php` had two interesting parameters: `hostname` and `passwd`.